Skip to content

 You can see all the CSS custom properties used by Starlight that you can set to customize your site in the props.css file on GitHub.

-Tailwind CSS support in Astro projects is provided by the Astro Tailwind integration.
-Starlight provides a complementary Tailwind plugin to help configure Tailwind for compatibility with Starlight’s styles.
+Tailwind CSS support in Astro projects is provided by the Tailwind Vite plugin.
+Starlight provides complementary CSS to help configure Tailwind for compatibility with Starlight’s styles.

-The Starlight Tailwind plugin applies the following configuration:
+The Starlight Tailwind CSS applies the following configuration:

 • Configures Tailwind’s dark: variants to work with Starlight’s dark mode.